d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 required when computing each layer in a neural network given the values of the previous layer.

-Expressing matrix-vector products in code with ndarray, we use the same ``dot()`` function as for dot products.
+Expressing matrix-vector products in code with `ndarray`, we use the same ``dot()`` function as for dot products.
 When we call ``np.dot(A, x)`` with a matrix ``A`` and a vector ``x``, MXNet knows to perform a matrix-vector product.